 My goal is to make every single client feel like they are my one and only client.
 It is important to me that I meet my clients face to face, so that I can go through each of their questions and concerns in detail.
 I think this is crucial, whether the meeting occurs in my office, at the courthouse, or at the jail.
 Because I know criminal cases can have life changing effects, I take your trust very seriously.

-It is important that you hire an experienced criminal defense lawyer who has handled cases similar to yours, whether you are charged with a felony or a misdemeanor.
-Early on in my career I have been blessed to have worked on a wide range of criminal cases, ranging from simple traffic tickets up to serious felonies.
-Whether you are faced with a traffic case, theft case, DUI, drug case, assault case, or divorce, you want a criminal defense lawyer who will give your case the attention, dedication, and hard work you deserve.
+It's important that you hire an experienced criminal defense lawyer who knows Kentucky legal procedures and statutes and who has handled cases similar to yours, whether you are charged with a felony or a misdemeanor.
+I've been blessed to work on a wide range of criminal cases, from simple traffic tickets to serious felonies.
+Whether you've been charged with theft, DUI, assault, drug possession or trafficking, you want an attorney who will give your case the attention, dedication and hard work you deserve.

 A theft conviction can have an impact your ability to find future employment, which is why it is so important to have a criminal defense attorney review your case.

 Burglary crimes should be taken very seriously, especially because the punishments vary depending on the location that was allegedly burglarized.

 Robbery crimes can have long lasting affects on you life when you consider that you can face 5-20 years in jail, depending on the degree of Robbery.

 A traffic ticket can result in high fines, points on your license, or even a license suspension.

 A DUI is a very serious charge and you are potentially facing fines, fees, alcohol classes, license suspension, or jail time.